jdh4/pytorch_multi_gpu_training/README.md

 local_rank = rank - gpus_per_node * (rank // gpus_per_node)
 ```

 The `local_rank` shoud be used everywhere in your script except when initializing the DDP process group where `rank` should be used.
+In Python, one uses '//' to enforce integer division.
+For exampe, `1/2=0.5` while `1//2=0`.